 The first step of crate training your puppy is acclimating him to the crate.
 Some dogs end up loving the crate, others end up just tolerating it.
 Although you should try your best to get him to love it, tolerating it is okay, too, so don’t worry if he doesn’t seem thrilled when it’s time to go in.
 If your dog is not already comfortable in a crate, read the article “Acclimating Fido To His Crate” before beginning your crate training program.

-Sometimes you’ll get lucky and adopt a dog who’s already used to spending time in the crate or you’ll get your puppy from a breeder who’s already gotten him used to the crate.
+Sometimes you’ll get lucky and adopt a dog who’s already used to spending time in the crate or you’ll get your puppy from a breeder who’s already done some puppy crate training and has acclimated your puppy to being in a crate.
 If so, congratulations… you can skip the first step of crate training.
 Sometimes, if you’re not so lucky and you got a dog from a pet store or a dirty kennel, you’ll find that he thinks the crate is his sleeping area AND his potty area, since he’s been forced to to potty in his “den” and now ignores his instinct to be clean.
 If this is the case, you’ll have to do some extra work to teach your dog not to have accidents in his crate before you can successfully crate train him.

 Crate training is a process that involves confinement, supervision and proper scheduling.
 Some people mistakenly think that they can train Fido by just shoving him in the crate and leaving him in there most of the time.
 That’s not crate training, it’s cruelty.
 Dogs that are crate trained must be properly introduced to the crate, must have sufficient opportunities to get out to go potty, must be given food and water on a regular schedule, must get a reasonable amount of exercise and must spend plenty of time each day with their owners playing, getting affection and just hangin’ out.